 To run the check we use Checkm from the Australian center for ecogenomic.
 This is quite a neat little tool which gives a relatively quick summary of your metagenomic bins.
 This software offers multiple analysis options, I used here the “lineage_wf”.
 This workflow identifies marker genes in bins, infer lineage-specific marker sets for each bin, places bins in the reference genome tree and assess bins for contamination and completeness.

 Below is how I ran it.
 For the script below, I am located in the root of my analysis folder, the “fasta” folder contains the H. pylori genomes renamed and stripped of their plasmids.

 checkm lineage_wf -x fna --pplacer_threads 10 -t 10 -f checkm/Checkm.results.log ./fasta/Renamed ./fasta/checkm/

-Here is how the file look like:
+Here is what the file looks like:

 From this we could remove all the dodgy genomes from the analysis and just keep the good data.
-But I am curious of why those are so bad.
+But I am curious about why those are so bad.
 I will just flag them and carry on my analysis to see what comes out of those.

 “Prokka is a software tool for the rapid annotation of prokaryotic genomes.
 A typical 4 Mbp genome can be fully annotated in less than 10 minutes on a quad-core computer, and scales well to 32 core SMP systems.
 It produces GFF3, GBK and SQN files that are ready for editing in Sequin and ultimately submitted to Genbank/DDJB/ENA”

-I used the following little script to run prokka on the 607 H. pylori genomes:
+I used the following little script to run Prokka on the 607 H. pylori genomes:

 ls fasta/Renamed/*.fna | sed 's/.fna//g' > ./New.names.tab